nihar-pixis/langgraph-supervisor-py/README.md

 ## Features

 - 🤖 **Create a supervisor agent** to orchestrate multiple specialized agents
-- 🔄 **Support for both router and orchestrator patterns** for flexible control flow
+- 🔄 **Support for both router and orchestrator patterns**
-- 🛠️ **Tool-based agent handoff mechanism** for seamless communication between agents
+- 🛠️ **Tool-based agent handoff mechanism** for communication between agents
-- 📝 **Flexible message history management** for complete conversation control
+- 📝 **Flexible message history management** for conversation control

-This library is built on top of [LangGraph](https://github.com/langchain-ai/langgraph), a powerful framework for building agent applications, and comes with state-of-the-art support for [streaming](https://langchain-ai.github.io/langgraph/how-tos/#streaming), [short- and long-term memory](https://langchain-ai.github.io/langgraph/concepts/memory/) and [human-in-the-loop](https://langchain-ai.github.io/langgraph/concepts/human_in_the_loop/)
+This library is built on top of [LangGraph](https://github.com/langchain-ai/langgraph), a powerful framework for building agent applications, and comes with out-of-box support for [streaming](https://langchain-ai.github.io/langgraph/how-tos/#streaming), [short-term and long-term memory](https://langchain-ai.github.io/langgraph/concepts/memory/) and [human-in-the-loop](https://langchain-ai.github.io/langgraph/concepts/human_in_the_loop/)

 ## Installation